zemirco/zemirco.github.io/_posts/2013-04-13-how-to-pass-javascript-variables-from-a-server-to-angular.markdown

  [server-vars-ngcontroller](https://github.com/zeMirco/zemirco.github.io/tree/source/code-examples/server-vars-ngcontroller).

-**Pro Tip**: Don't mix Jade's `for user in users` and `ng-repeat="user in users"` from Angular.
+**Pro Tip**: Don't mix Jade's `for user in users` and `ng-repeat="user in users"` from AngularJS.
 I did that once at the beginning and was totally frustrated because nothing worked as expected.
 You can image my feelings when I found that mistake.
 Well, it was late that night!